ZDStudios/DW-Password-Grabber/README.md

 # DW-Password-Grabber
-DW means Discord Webhook
-The Decoder & in a windows bat file that was made my me and a little help of copilot can grab chrome and edge passwords (There Encrypted working on a automatic decrypter)
-Please use with legal use
-But have fun
+DW stands for Discord Webhook.
+This is a Windows batch file, created with my assistance and a little help from Copilot, that can retrieve Chrome and Edge passwords (which are currently encrypted; I'm working on an automatic decryption tool).
+Please use it responsibly and for legal purposes only, but have fun!